Winnie Mpanju-Shumbusho: Early life and education

-Winifrida Kokwenda Mpanju was born in Maruku village, Kagera Region in northwest Tanzania on the shores of Lake Victoria, the eldest child of Omulangira Benedicto Timbilimu Mpanju (Late) and Omumbeija Paskazia Koburungo Mpanju.
+Winifrida Kokwenda Mpanju was born near Bukoba, in Maruku village, Kagera Region in northwest Tanzania on the shores of Lake Victoria.
+She was eldest child of Omulangira Benedicto Timbilimu Mpanju (Late) and Omumbeija Paskazia Koburungo Mpanju.
 In part because of the health disparities she witnessed as a child, Mpanju-Shumbusho decided from a young age that medicine would be her calling.
 She went on to study medicine at Muhimbili Faculty of Medicine, University of Dar es Salaam, predecessor to Muhimbili University of Health and Allied Sciences (MUHAS), where she graduated with a Doctor of Medicine degree in 1979.
 From 1980 to 1981 she was the medical officer in-charge of historical Ocean Road Hospital (now Ocean Road Cancer Institute) in Dar es Salaam, the hospital first inaugurated in 1897 and historically famed as the site of Robert Koch’s seminal research in tropical diseases.
 As a recognition of Mpanju-Shumbusho's leadership qualities, in 1981 she was awarded the Hubert H. Humphrey North-South Fellowship for graduate study at Tulane University, New Orleans, Louisiana, United States.
 She graduated with a Master of Public Health degree from Tulane University School of Public Health and Tropical Medicine in 1982.
-Mpanju-Shumbusho obtained a Master of Medicine in Paediatrics and Child Health degree from the University of Dar es Salaam's Muhimbili Faculty of Medicine in 1986.
+Mpanju-Shumbusho obtained a Master of Medicine in Paediatrics and Child Health degree from the University of Dar Es Salaam's Muhimbili Faculty of Medicine in 1986.
+Mpanju-Shumbusho is married with two adult children.